richvincent/smsbtc/README.txt

 usually have access to cell service and SMS messaging.
 The hope is to provide access to the Bitcoin economy through SMS messaging.
 The project source code can be located at https://github.com/richvincent/smsbtc.
-Please feel free to critique, contribute, or both Author: Richard Vincent rich@richardvincent.com
+Please feel free to critique, contribute, or both
+Author: Richard Vincent
+rich@richardvincent.com
 313-482-8558
+twtr: @rkvincent

 References: